 Phil Stilwell

 Phil picked up a BA in Philosophy a couple of decades ago.
+After his MA in Education, he took a 23-year break from reality in Tokyo.
 He occasionally teaches philosophy and critical thinking courses in university and industry.
-He is joined here by ChatGPT 4, GEMINI, CLAUDE, and occasionally Copilot, his far more intelligent AI friends.
-The five of them discuss and debate a wide variety of philosophical topics I think you’ll enjoy.
+He is joined here by ChatGPT, GEMINI, CLAUDE, and occasionally Copilot, Perplexity, and Grok, his far more intelligent AI friends.
+The seven of them discuss and debate a wide variety of philosophical topics I think you’ll enjoy.

 Phil curates the content and guides the discussion, primarily through questions.
 At times there are disagreements, and you may find the banter interesting.